Did Hillary Clinton Win the Popular Vote? – Why Hillary Clinton Won the Popular Vote, but Lost the Election Anyway

 As you can see, Clinton lost the election even though she won the national popular vote by almost 3 million votes.

-The Electoral College + Winner-take-all system is meant to give extra weight to the less populous states.
-In America, the less populous states tend to be Republican, so in those states majority rule wins.
+The Electoral College + Winner-take-all system is meant to give extra weight to the less populous states, this helps to ensure one part of the country (such as a very populous region) doesn’t decide elections alone.

 DID TRUMP WIN THE POPULAR VOTE?: Donald Trump did not win the popular vote, he lost by nearly 3 million votes.
-However, these votes come mostly from California and New York… which is why Republicans will never agree to follow a national majority.
+However, these votes come mostly from California and New York… which is why Republicans will likely not agree to follow a national majority any time soon.
 The College was meant to protect minorities, but in America 2016 we didn’t get a minority candidate, just two candidates of whom neither got 50% of the vote.
 This is why people suggest things like run-off voting and no confidence voting!
 See: Snopes Final Vote Count 2016 if need be, of course any source that tallies the election can show you a clear lead for Clinton.

 FACT: If California’s votes didn’t count, then Trump would have won the popular vote.
 While this is an interesting factoid, it is not relevant in the United States.
 We are a Union of 50 states in the U.S., without the States there is nothing to Unite.
 Without the states, the electoral college is no longer a justifiable system.
 It may sound good on paper to point out that progressive California swung the popular vote to Clinton… but it also insinuates that California’s 38.8 million (1/10th of the entire country) is somehow not relevant in a conversation about voting on the direction of the country.
 The bottom line is Clinton won the popular, Trump won the EC, and the race was generally close like it was in the 2000 election (where Gore won the popular and Bush won the EC).